vbbhavya/-Dynamic-electronic-website-host-aws/README.md

 # Dynamic-electronic-website-host-aws my InternCrowd Task
 dynamic Website hosting using rds ec2

+//The source file of this electronics website cant be uploaded at it exceeds 25mb but You can get original source code from https://github.com/ShaziaSajid/Electronix-Website.git
 Create A database on RDS mysql and add source code files of website